Johnnypham7496/Johnnypham.github.io/README.md

 # Johnnypham7496.github.io

-Website for my current projects and info
+## This is a  example of my current personal info for activity #5 in Coding bootcamp webdev course

 Portfolio in progress and coming soon...